Genital hygiene for babies

 Don’t use vaginal deodorants or douches.
 They can upset the natural chemical balance of your baby’s vagina and increase the risk of infection.

 It’s common for newborn baby girls to have bloody vaginal discharge in the first few weeks after birth.
-This is your baby’s response to her mother’s hormones, which are still in her body.
-But if this discharge doesn’t go away, you should contact your GP or child and family health nurse.
+This is a response to maternal hormones, which are still in your baby’s body.
+If this discharge doesn’t go away, contact your GP or child and family health nurse.